 - Cyanide poisoning

-- Heat Rigor: A functioning impairment of respiratory excursion due to the sudden onset of heat rigor on the chest cavity resulting in death
+- Heat rigor: A functioning impairment of respiratory excursion is caused by the sudden onset of heat rigor on the chest cavity, resulting in death.

 Causes of death in burns and scalds

-In general, CO poisoning and lack of O2 (O2 – loss due to the fire) quickly leads to death by suffocation.
-Delayed death in cases of very strong burns may occur due to a water–electrolyte imbalance, infections, burns to the airways, and a pulmonary oedema.
+In general, CO poisoning and lack of oxygen (O2) (O2 loss as a result of the fire) quickly lead to death by suffocation.
+Delayed death in cases of very strong burns may occur because of a water–electrolyte imbalance, infections, burns to the airways, and pulmonary edema.
 This is what a lung with acute inhalation injury looks like:

 The rule of nines in burns and scalds

-The fatal outcome as a result of burns depends on the percentage of the total body surface area that has been burnt and the biological age of the victim.
-As a rule, a burn of over 70 percent of the body surface is fatal.
+The fatal outcome as a result of burns depends on the percentage of the total body-surface area that has been burned and the biologic age of the victim.
+As a rule, a burn of over 70% of the body surface is fatal.

-The rule of thumb is that if the sum of the victim´s age and the percentage of the burnt body surface lies significantly below 100, doubts are in order as to if death occurred as a result of the burns.
-In this case, an autopsy and toxicological examination are necessary.
+The rule of thumb is that if the sum of the victim’s age and the percentage of the body surface burned is significantly below 100, there is doubt as to whether death occurred as a result of the burns.
+In this case, an autopsy and a toxicologic examination are necessary.

-The rule of nines is a helpful method for estimating how much body surface area has been burnt.
-It states that the head, the chest, the abdomen, the back, the top or bottom, respectively, the arms front or back, the thighs and the lower legs, front and back, respectively, each correspond to nine percent of the body surface.
-A burn of the size of a palm corresponds to one percent.
+The rule of nines is a helpful method for estimating how much body surface area has been burned.
+It states that the head, the chest, the abdomen and the back (the top or bottom, respectively), the front or back of the arms, and the thighs and the lower legs (front and back, respectively) each corresponds to 9% of the body surface.
+A burn of the size of the palm of a hand corresponds to 1%.

-Injuries and deaths by electrical impact can result if a person becomes a part of a electrical circuit caused by a short circuit or an accidental ground circuit.
+Injuries and deaths by electrical impact can result if a person becomes a part of an electrical circuit caused by a short circuit or an accidental ground circuit.

-Significant for the biological effect is the current flow, which is essentially determined by the skin resistance.
-The skin resistance is in the range between 100Ω (moist skin) and 100,000 Ω (dry skin).
-Equally important is the path that the current travels through the body.
+Current flow is significant in the biologic effect.
+This flow is essentially determined by skin resistance, which is in the range of 100 Ω (moist skin) to 100,000 Ω (dry skin).
+Equally important is the path that the current takes as it travels through the body.

 Heat damage due to high local current density at electrical crossings appears in the form of redness, blisters, and funnel-shaped burns—collectively referred to as the electric mark (Joule burn).
-This is a purely thermal effect and not a sign of vital reaction.
+This is a purely thermal effect and not a sign of a vital reaction.

-The Joule burn is usually round, dented, and of grey-white to black colour.
+The Joule burn is usually round, dented, and gray-white to black in color.
 An undulating edge (porcelain wall) is just as typical as a histologically detectable parallel arrangement of basal cells.
-With a large contact area such as water, the current density at the crossing point is low and there is no electric mark.
+With a large contact area such as water, the current density at the crossing point is low, and there is no electric mark.

-A direct contact with the current conductor creates a small electric arc whereby the metal component of the current conductor vaporizes and is deposited on the electric mark.
-This metallization has equally no vital sign.
-During a current flashover, burn marks appear on the soles of shoes or on the sleeves of jackets.
+Direct contact with the current conductor creates a small electric arc whereby the metal component of the current conductor vaporizes and is deposited on the electric mark.
+This metallization leaves no vital signs.
+During a current flashover, burn marks appear on the soles of the shoes or the sleeves of jackets.

-Since current can depolarise tissue, heart arrhythmias, for example, can be caused partially leading to instant death and overstretching and tears of the musculature.
+Because current can depolarize tissue, heart arrhythmias can be caused, leading to instant death and overstretching and tears of the musculature.

-Other autopsy findings are pulmonary oedema, liquid cadaveric blood, and an abundance of blood of the internal organs as well as soft tissue oedema.
+Other autopsy findings are pulmonary edema, liquid cadaveric blood, and an abundance of the blood of the internal organs, as well as soft-tissue edema.

 Dangerous areas with electricity

-Even low currents of a few milliamps have biological effects.
-The following effects occur with:
+Even low currents of a few milliamperes (mA) have biologic effects.
+Effects can occur with the following currents: